Sublinear-Time Sampling of Spanning Trees in the Congested Clique

 Random spanning trees have been a fascinating area of mathematical study given their close connections to electrical circuits and random walks, dating back to Kirchoff in the 19th century.
 Of particular interest is the Matrix-Tree theorem; usually credited to Kirchoff, although a more thorough account of its history is described in \cite{Kirchoff}.
 This theorem states that the number of spanning trees of any graph can be found by taking the determinant of a minor of the graph Laplacian.

 The connections between random walks and random spanning trees extend to efficient algorithms for randomly generating uniform spanning trees of a graph.
 This began with Aldous\cite{AAB} and Broder\cite{BAB} independently discovering that the set of edges used to first visit each vertex during a random walk (except the starting vertex of the walk which can be chosen arbitrarily) form a uniformly chosen spanning tree of the graph.
 Since the expected time needed to visit every vertex of the graph, the \textit{cover time}, is known to be $O(mn)$ \cite{CoverTime}, for an $n$-vertex, $m$-edge graph, this immediately leads to an $O(mn)$ expected time algorithm for uniformly sampling spanning trees of a graph exactly.
-Wilson found a faster random walk algorithm \cite{WilsonsAlg} for sampling spanning trees with an expected runtime of the average \textit{hitting time} of the graph; however, this algorithm still has an expected $\Theta(mn)$ runtime for the worst graphs.
-Improvements have been made to the base Aldous-Broder algorithm, albeit we need to settle for approximate rather than exact sampling of uniform spanning trees.
+Wilson found a faster random walk algorithm \cite{WilsonsAlg} for sampling spanning trees with an expected runtime of the average \textit{hitting time} of the graph; however, this algorithm still has an expected $\Theta(mn)$ runtime in the worst case.
+Improvements have been made to the base Aldous-Broder algorithm.
 In particular, the problem with the algorithm is that while many distinct vertices are visited quickly at the beginning of the random walk, it can take a long time for the last few vertices to be visited.